andidroid2000/Spotlight/README.md

 ---

-- Home page -> has a submenu for each section
+- Home page

+  Has a submenu for each section.
+  Contains:
+  - info about latest movies;
+  - events;
+  - monthly movie top;
-  Contains info about latest movies, events, monthly movie top and a gallery with upcoming cinema productions.
+  - gallery with upcoming cinema productions.

-- About
+- About page

   Short description of the website.

-- Cinema
+- Cinema page

+  Has a submenu for each type of cinema productions - it works as a filter (all types, animations, movies, documentaries, short films and soap operas)
+  Data is shown as a list of cards with main info about movies.
+  This page contains a filter section with the following options:
+  - name
+  - lowest score
+  - country of production
+  - type of movie
+  - show the latest movies
+  - family friendly
+  - sort by score
+  - compute the average score of the selected movies Each movie card has a link towards the movie page that contain detailed data about the film.

-- Production
+- Production page

   Details about actors and movie directors.

-- Memes
+- Memes page

   Bloopers and memes about movies and actors.